Observation: Your life is a dream, yet you have failed to see it as such (because you haven’t learned to recognize a dream while dreaming).

 John saw it clearly now.
 Or at least his speculation was pointing him in a certain direction.
-There were people amongst us who were like inanimate objects.
+There were people among us who were like inanimate objects.
 They had amassed great powers from being vested in different worlds, though they were not all necessarily cold and unmoved like his mother.
-If we occupied a three-dimension reality, then these people could be in the fourth dimension.
+If we occupied a three-dimensional reality, then these people would be in the fourth dimension.
 They were at least one level higher than the rest of us, to be able to navigate the way they do.
 John was happy that his awareness had allowed him to see that.
-It would’ve been confusing to not know that.
+It would’ve been confusing not to know that.

 Had Jenny been thinking of him then?
-Had she been dreaming of the life that they once had together?
-So maybe their relationship was not altogether beyond salvage.
+Had she been dreaming of the life they once had together?
+Maybe their relationship was not altogether beyond salvage.
 Maybe there was something that he could still do.
-But first he had to find Jenny, and try to get her back in his life.
+But first he had to find Jenny and try to get her back in his life.
 But would she do that?
 Or more accurately, why would she do that when things had obviously soured?
 Not to any grievous extent, he hoped.
 Not unsalvageable.

 He and Jenny were getting ready to go to a movie.
 Though they were no longer a couple in real life, in this dream they were.

-At some point he had to go away to relieve himself.
+At some point he had to go to relieve himself.
 He used his foot to push open the door to a washroom, but he did not go in.
-When inquired by others as to why, John said he didn’t need to anymore, which was a lie.
-He was, in fact, afraid of the empty washroom which felt as though it had evil lurking within.
+When asked by others as to why, John said he didn’t need to anymore, which was a lie.
+He was, in fact, afraid of the empty washroom, which felt as though it had evil lurking within.

-Next, he was going up on a flight of stairs.
+Next he was going up a flight of stairs.
 His wife was ahead of him.
-The stairs kept getting steeper and narrower, and he was at risk of falling off of it.
-Still, that did not deter him from adjusting the wristwatch he had on.
-He was also holding an iron discus which further threatened to tip him over.
-But he did not let that go for fear of it hitting anyone below him.
+The stairs kept getting steeper and narrower, and he was at risk of falling off.
+Still that did not deter him from adjusting the wristwatch he had on.
+He was also holding an iron discus, which further threatened to tip him over.
+But he did not let that discus go for fear of it hitting someone below him.

-Finally, he sat down next to her to watch the rest of the movie together, even though he was still bothered by the wristwatch.
+Finally he sat down next to his wife to watch the rest of the movie with her, even though he was still bothered by the wristwatch.
 It was a new watch but had been cheaply painted in silver and gold, and he feared that Jenny had quietly despised it all along.

 John didn’t want it to end.
-He knew that even though this was only a dream he had had his heart invested in it.
+He knew that even though this was only a dream, his heart was invested in it.
 Even if the scenery was dreamy, with Jenny impossibly next to him, his emotions were real and unadulterated.
 It was so hard to feel these emotions when they were filtered through the brain.
 In here everything was direct, unapologetic.
 In that other world of wakefulness spun by the brain, there was always the endless rationalizing and hairsplitting.
-The brain was always mitigating, diluting, inserting and meddling.
-In the so-called real world, all they could do was bicker.
+The brain was always mitigating, diluting, inserting, and meddling.
+In the so-called real world, all he and Jenny could do was bicker.
 He had told her more than once how she needed to change.
 His brain told him she was sometimes lost.
 But it failed to register for him how he himself was perpetually lost.

-Sometimes he wondered what was and wasn’t a dream.
-Was our so-called reality actually unreal, in that we had to conduct ourselves cut off from our deepest feelings?
+Was our so-called reality actually unreal in that we had to conduct ourselves cut off from our deepest feelings?
 How could it be real when we could not even feel ourselves?

-He kept going back to his dreams to try to get things right.
-He wanted to tell her that he had been cold and distant, and that he had been wrongly seduced by words like strength and restraint.
-So abstract these words were, he had been lost in them.
-Only in the dream world did his blind eyes open and he saw.
+John kept going back to his dreams to try to get things right.
+He wanted to tell Jenny that he had been cold and distant, and that he had been wrongly seduced by words like strength and restraint.
+So abstract were these words that he had been lost in them.
+Only in the dream world did his blind eyes open.
 How could he have asked her to deny her own emotions?
 To abandon her feelings for his cold words?

 In these other worlds that we called dreams, logic was not absent but had simply taken on a different form.
 Dreams had their own rules and tempo of unfolding.
 There were many unexpected things.
 Unexpected, that is, from the standpoint of wakefulness.
 They had a high degree of fluidity, made so by the ebb and flow of feelings.

-Once, he found himself sitting at his desk.
-His actual desk in ordinary awareness.
-‘Had I fallen asleep again in the office?’
-This multi-dimensional desk of his actually felt more real in the dream.
+Once John found himself sitting at his desk, his actual desk in ordinary awareness.
+Have I fallen asleep again in the office?
+This multidimensional desk of his actually felt more real in the dream.
 As usual, he was hard at work.
 He was trying to get some events to align and some numbers to match.
-It seemed they had moved his desk to outside a washroom stall on the sixth floor.
-And then the manager came in, with one of the clients.
-John cannot tell if either of them had hailed from the higher dimensions and were naturally at ease here.
+It seemed they had moved his desk to a washroom on the sixth floor outside of a stall.
+And then the manager came in with a client.
+John could not tell if either of them had hailed from the higher dimensions and were naturally at ease here.
 He tried not to get distracted, but he was naked.
-Nothing out of the ordinary with him being relegated to the washroom, but he thought the two men might take exception to his nakedness, and he began to feel uneasy.
+Nothing out of the ordinary considering he was relegated to the washroom, but he thought the two men might take exception to his nakedness, and he began to feel uneasy.
 At one point he got up and went to a corner of the tiled wall and began picking at it.
 He tried to insert his fingers at the foot of the wall.
 He was somehow convinced that he could get past the wall to get at what was behind it.

-Soon, after getting off the train, he went to a bar full of people.
-He sat down at a table with some familiar faces; one of them was Jimmy West.
-They were all quite drunk.
-He felt uncomfortable being there, and he talked about how noisy the place was.
-It seemed, being seated next to Jimmy, who was happily married, had made him feel self-conscious.
+Soon after getting off the train, he went to a bar full of people.
+He sat down at a table with some familiar faces.
+One of them was Jimmy West.
+Everyone at the table were all quite drunk.
+John felt uncomfortable being there, and he talked about how noisy the place was.
+It seemed that being seated next to Jimmy, who was happily married, had made him feel self-conscious.
 But the bar was their favorite haunt, and he didn’t want to hurt their feelings, so he stayed.
 Jimmy had had eight drinks.
-Another person nine.
+Another person, nine.
 How many more did they need to have?

 After the bar, he went on to visit a number of other locales.
-These places were futuristic and were clean in a sterile way.
-Even so, he could not help but suspect decay hidden under the surface.
-At one point, on a giant screen, he saw men urinate into the mouths of animals which had been laid down on their backs, and it disgusted him.
+These places were futuristic, and they were clean in a sterile way.
+Even so, he could not help but suspect that decay was hidden under the surface.
+At one point on a giant screen, he saw men urinate into the mouths of animals that had been laid down on their backs, and it disgusted him.
 Why would people want to watch this?
 Feeling shaken, he took the stairs down to a place that he thought no one had visited for a long time.
 But he was wrong.
 It turned out to be a brightly lit restaurant.
 An old waiter came forward with his crew to greet him.
-He presently began to jab him in the neck with his fingers, and he did so, repeatedly, until John Lee passed out.
+He began to jab John in the neck with his fingers, and he did so repeatedly until he passed out.